-Interestingly, a previous long timescale $(30\mu s)$ conventional MD simulation of apo T4L L99A identified 5 protein tunnels, without sampling explicit ligand entry or exit, which could be used by small molecules to access the buried cavity (63).
-Four of these tunnels, named D/F/G (tunnel through helices D, F and G), C/D, F/G/H and H/J, correspond respectively to the blue, orange, pink and cyan pathways found here.
-An additional D/G tunnel was also identified, but the authors suggested this D/G and the H/J tunnels would be too narrow to accommodate the passage of benzene (63).
-The WE simulations shown here were not able to find benzene escape through tunnel D/G, but identified benzene transit via tunnel H/J (cyan pathway) with a slower rate and indeed a narrower tunnel than escape through the other pathways.
+Interestingly, a previous long timescale (30 $\mu$ s) conventional MD simulation of apo T4L L99A, without sampling explicit ligand entry or exit, identified five protein tunnels that could be used by small molecules to access the buried cavity (63).
+Four of these tunnels, named D/F/G (tunnel through helices D, F, and G), C/D, F/G/H, and H/J, correspond respectively to the blue, orange, pink, and cyan pathways found here.
+An additional D/G tunnel was also identified, but the authors suggested that this D/G and the H/J tunnels would be too narrow to accommodate the passage of benzene (63).
+The WE simulations shown here were not able to find benzene escape through tunnel D/G but identified benzene transit via tunnel H/J (cyan pathway) with a slower rate and indeed a narrower tunnel than escape through the other pathways.

-Other previous simulations also studied small molecule (un)binding to T4L (53, 61, 62).
-Three routes were found for molecular O_2 dissociation in conventional MD simulations (53).
-One route matches the cyan path (H/J tunnel) found here for benzene transit.
-The other two O_2 routes correspond to the tunnel D/G mentioned above and to another tunnel found between helices D, E, G, H and J. Both these two last tunnels were not observed here for benzene transit.
+Other previous simulations also studied small-molecule (un)binding to T4L (53,61,62).
+Three routes were found for molecular O2 dissociation in conventional MD simulations (53).
+One route matches the cyan pathway (H/J tunnel) found here for benzene transit.
+The other two O2 routes correspond to the tunnel D/G mentioned above and to another tunnel found between helices D, E, G, H, and J. Both these two last tunnels were not observed here for benzene transit.
 Two MD simulations combined with enhanced sampling methods separately identified benzene transit from the binding site through the blue (62) and pink (61) pathways, with similar protein structural transitions to the ones observed here.
-Ligand excursion through the orange pathway was observed for the first time here.
+To our knowledge, ligand excursion through the orange pathway was observed for the first time here.

-The two previous simulations showing benzene (un)binding to T4L were able to find only one ligand transit pathway each (61, 62) probably due to the enhanced sampling procedure employed.
-Miao et al. used a Gaussian bias on the potential energy (62) that may not efficiently increase sampling of processes determined by entropic barriers such as in multiple entry pathways.
-Wang et al. used metadynamics (76) with a path progress coordinate designed to sample the protein transitions involved in displacements of T4L residue F114 and helix F (60, 61).
-These transitions are associated with benzene unbinding via the pink pathway which was thus the only ligand exit pathway they observed (61).
+The two previous simulations showing benzene (un)binding to T4L were able to find only one ligand transit pathway each (61,62), probably because of the enhanced sampling procedure employed.
+The biasing boost potential used by Miao et al. (62) may not efficiently increase sampling of the heterogeneous processes exhibited by the full set of pathways found in our study.
+Moreover, sampling the binding (rather than unbinding) paths may be intrinsically more difficult under the conditions used.
+Wang et al. used metadynamics (76) with a path progress coordinate designed to sample the protein transitions involved in displacements of T4L residue F114 and helix F (60,61).
+These transitions are associated with benzene unbinding via the pink pathway, which was thus the only ligand exit pathway they observed (61).

-Taken together these results show that small molecules such as benzene unbind from T4L L99A through multiple and kinetically competitive pathways that correspond to ligand passage through transient tunnels spontaneously opened by intrinsic fluctuations of the protein structure, observed in the absence of any ligand.
-This is reminiscent of a conformational selection mechanism (77, 78), but for protein tunnels permitting small molecule transit.
+Taken together, these results show that small molecules such as benzene unbind from T4L L99A through multiple and kinetically competitive pathways that correspond to ligand passage through transient tunnels spontaneously opened by intrinsic fluctuations of the protein structure observed in the absence of any ligand.
+This is reminiscent of a conformational selection mechanism (77,78) but for protein tunnels permitting small molecule transit.
 Our results also show that there is a degree of conformational diversity even within each of the four observed pathways.